akumoplatform/akumo/README.md

 The _Akumo Platform_ is an awesome and new way to _create_, _automate_ and _test_ **Microservices** and **Enterprise applications**.

-The platform supply a language based on Java Script that using Java as support to more complex tasks.
-However the plus of Java doesn't adding complexity instead the Akumo language is so easy to use and learn.
+In the background, Akumo use Java in a transparent way to support scripts realize complex tasks.
+But basically Akumo's script language is JavaScript.

 Moreover the Platform is so easy to extend and reuse, by the way all technology was developed thinking on three main features: